 In summary, the upcoming 6G and beyond cellular systems are envisioned to exploit the THz band beyond 100 GHz, which not only offers an abundant amount of spectral resources for globally ubiquitous, ultra-high-rate, super-reliable, hyperlow-latency, massive-density telecommunications services but also empowers high-resolution cognition through THz sensing, positioning, and imaging.
 The use of THz frequencies will bring novel applications such as tera-bits-per-second/Tbps hot spots or links, and, in addition, disruptive uses like nanoscale networks and on-chip communications.
-Despite its high potential, we do not expect that the THz band is able to totally replace the sub-6GHz and mmWave bands, which have been employed as the basis of previous generations of cellular communications networks.
+Despite its high potential, we do not expect that the THz band can replace the sub-6GHz and mmWave bands, which have been employed as the basis of previous generations of cellular communications networks.
 Instead, the THz band is highly probably being used as the complementary resource to aid the success of low-frequency bands in future generations of cellular systems.
-Meanwhile, there are still tremendous works to be done in terms of characterizing and modeling THz channels, developing affordable, usable THz antennas and devices, designing novel algorithms for long-range THz signal transmission, proposing efficient protocols for flexible THz networking, and elaborately considering its synergy with other 6G-enabling technologies.
-It is hoped that this survey could be able to provide the researchers with a holistic view of all technical aspects and issues required to design and build THz communications and sensing for 6G and beyond from an application and implementation perspective.
+Meanwhile, there is still tremendous work to be done in terms of characterizing and modeling THz channels, developing affordable, usable THz antennas and devices, designing novel algorithms for long-range THz signal transmission, proposing efficient protocols for flexible THz networking, and elaborately considering its synergy with other 6G-enabling technologies.
+It is hoped that this survey could be able to provide the researchers with a holistic view of all technical aspects and issues required to design and build THz communications deep kernel learning discrete lens array distributed MIMO deep neural network deep learning and sensing for 6G and beyond from an application and implementation perspective.
 Although there is a long journey to go before the success of THz communications and sensing in 6G and beyond cellular systems, this survey might be able to speed up a bit the research endeavors.